connectdotz/yarn-nohoist-examples/README.md

 ## Introduction

-This repository was originally used to test the [nohoist](https://github.com/yarnpkg/yarn/pull/4979) implementation of [yarn](https://github.com/yarnpkg/yarn).
-We converted them into the following examples to help people using nohist in yarn workspaces.
-If you are not sure what nohoist is or if you can use it, you can read the [yarn nohoist](nohoist.md) first.
+This repository was originally used to test the [nohoist](https://github.com/yarnpkg/yarn/pull/4979) implementation for [yarn workspaces](https://yarnpkg.com/blog/2017/08/02/introducing-workspaces/).
+We converted them into the following examples to help people using nohoist in yarn workspaces.
+If you are not sure what nohoist is or wondering if you should use it, please read the [yarn nohoist](nohoist.md) first.

-examples:
+workspaces-examples:

 1. [react-native](workspaces-examples/react-native): step-by-step guide on how to set up a basic react-native monorepo project following react-native's getting started guide.
 1. [universal-cipher](workspaces-examples/universal-cipher): a more complex example including react, react-native, and node.js modules, to explore a few common challenges a monorepo project frequently face in the real world.

 ### Environment:
-Instruments in this repository are conducted based on the following:
+Instructions in this repository are conducted using on the following:

   - os: MacOS 10.13.3
   - yarn: v1.4.1-20180128.1637 (1.4.2 pre-release)
   - node: 8.9.1